Magnetic Resonance Imaging (MRI)

-The Equine Medical Center offers low-field Magnetic resonance imaging (MRI) services for evaluation of the lower limbs in the standing sedated horse.
-With the launch of our MRI in 2004, we became the first equine hospital on the east coast to offer this service.
+The Equine Medical Center offers low-field magnetic resonance imaging (MRI) services for evaluation of the lower limbs in the standing, sedated horse.
+With the launch of our MRI in 2004, we became the first equine hospital on the East Coast to offer this service.

-- Magnetic resonance imaging (MRI) provides detailed images of bones and soft tissues in the lower limbs and can identify areas of inflammation and changes that cannot be detected by radiographs and ultrasound.
+- Magnetic resonance imaging provides detailed images of bones and soft tissues in the lower limbs and can identify areas of inflammation and changes that cannot be detected by radiographs and ultrasound.

 - MRI is performed by appointment.

-- Prior to the MRI exam, a radiograph of each foot is performed to detect metal, such as a remnant of a horse shoe nail which must be removed prior to placing the foot in the magnet.
+- Prior to the MRI exam, a radiograph of each foot is performed to detect metal, such as a remnant of a horse shoe nail that must be removed prior to placing the foot in the magnet.
 The charge for shoe removal and radiographs is included in the price of the MRI exam.

-To schedule an appointment, refer a patient, or inquire about our diagnostic imaging or other clinical services, please call 703-771-6800 or email email@example.com.
+To schedule an appointment, refer a patient, or inquire about diagnostic imaging or other clinical services, please call 703-771-6800 or email email@example.com.